 NICWA is a nonprofit membership organization founded in 1983 and based in Portland, Oregon.
-Our members include tribal nations, individuals-both Native and non-Native-and private organizations from across the United States and Canada concerned with Native and First Nations child and family issues.
-Together, our board, staff, and partners work to protect Native children and keep them connected to their family, community, and culture.
-Our next child welfare director will lend their extensive experience and expertise working with Native communities and families to ensure that: (1) training and technical assistance is provided in response to current and emerging issues to increase the capacity of tribal and urban Indian programs and increase the level of competence of tribal child welfare and other professionals serving Native children and families, (2) training and technical assistance materials and methods are professionally sound and culturally relevant, and (3) positive working relationships and partnerships with tribal nations and organizations are fostered.
+Our members include Tribal Nations, individuals-both Native and non-Native-and private organizations from across the United States and Canada concerned with Native and First Nations child and family issues.
+Together, our board, staff, and partners work to protect Native children and keep them connected to their families, communities, and cultures.
+Our next child welfare director will lend their extensive experience and expertise working with Native communities and families to ensure that: (1) training and technical assistance is provided in response to current and emerging issues to increase the capacity of Tribal and urban Indian programs and increase the level of competence of Tribal child welfare and other professionals serving Native children and families, (2) training and technical assistance materials and methods are professionally sound and culturally relevant, and (3) positive working relationships and partnerships with Tribal Nations and organizations are fostered.